wssuomi/pirate-jam-14/gdd.md

 ## Game Summary Pitch

-Spread of the smog is an rts game you build a base and manage pollution on a new planet.
+Spread of the smog is an rts game where you build a base and manage pollution on a new planet.

 ## Inpiration